apache/lucene-solr/solr/docker/Docker-FAQ.md

 In typical clusters, those hostnames/IP addresses are pre-defined and remain static through the lifetime of the cluster.
 In Docker, inter-container communication and multi-host networking can be facilitated by [Docker Networks](https://docs.docker.com/engine/userguide/networking/).
 But, crucially, Docker does not normally guarantee that IP addresses of containers remain static during the lifetime of a container.
-In non-networked Docker, the IP address seems to change everytime you stop/start.
+In non-networked Docker, the IP address seems to change every time you stop/start.
 In a networked Docker, containers can lose their IP address in certain sequences of starting/stopping, unless you take steps to prevent that.

-IP changes causes problems:
+IP changes cause problems:

 - If you use hardcoded IP addresses in configuration, and the addresses of your containers change after a stops/start, then your cluster will stop working and may corrupt itself.
 - If you use hostnames in configuration, and the addresses of your containers change, then you might run into problems with cached hostname lookups.